web analytics

 Non-Resident Landlord Scheme

-The Non-Resident Landlord Scheme allows non-resident landlords to receive rental income without automatic tax deductions at source, provided they meet HMRC criteria.
-Non-resident landlords can complete the registration process online using form NRL1i.
+The Non-Resident Landlord Scheme (NRLS) allows landlords based outside the UK to receive UK rental income without basic-rate tax being deducted at source, provided HMRC has approved the application.
+Landlords apply using form NRL1 (individuals), NRL2 (companies), or NRL3 (trustees).

 Rental Income Taxation